About Leslie Smith Frank

 My personal interest in food, eating behavior, mindfulness and body image came together as I began teaching a mindfulness-based intuitive eating course, Eat for Life.
 This non-diet approach to making peace with food shines light on a world that is filled with body shaming and harsh messages to restrict food and moralize eating behavior.
 Through kind awareness, participants call a truce with the food police and learn to regain pleasure and satisfaction in food.
 After several years of training and study, I am now a Certified Intuitive Eating Counselor.

-My husband and I recently moved to Northampton, MA, where my practice is at 40 Center Street.
+My husband and I recently moved to Northampton, MA.
 We love having our four adult children, partners and grand children visit and hang out.

-The heart of this teaching and support comes from regular personal mindfulness practice and silent retreats, several times a year.
+The heart of this teaching and support comes from regular personal mindful awareness practice and silent retreats, several times a year.

 You can contact me at or call 413-237-6526.